honeydew-ai/snowflake-world-tour-2025-demo/README.md

 In this session we will:
 1. Bootstrap a semantic layer in Honeydew using some pre-created Semantic Views in Snowflake.
 2. Iteratively enhance the semantic layer with additional definitions and metadata.
-3. Ask complex analytical questions and get insights from the data.
+3. Ask complex analytical questions and get insights from the data, by leveraging an agentic flow using LLMs running in Cortex.
 4. See how the same semantic layer can be used in BI tools.

 ## Setup